dotnet/AspNetDocs/aspnet/web-forms/overview/data-access/editing-inserting-and-deleting-data/an-overview-of-inserting-updating-and-deleting-data-vb.md

 uid: web-forms/overview/data-access/editing-inserting-and-deleting-data/an-overview-of-inserting-updating-and-deleting-data-vb
 title: "An Overview of Inserting, Updating, and Deleting Data (VB) | Microsoft Docs"
 author: rick-anderson
-description: "In this tutorial we'll see how to map an ObjectDataSource's Insert(), Update(), and Delete() methods to the methods of BLL classes, as well as how to configu..." ms.author: riande ms.date: 07/17/2006 ms.assetid: 35b40b8f-2ca8-4ab3-9c19-f361a91a3647
+description: "In this tutorial we'll see how to map an ObjectDataSource's Insert(), Update(), and Delete() methods to the methods of BLL classes, as well as how to configu...
+(VB)" ms.author: riande ms.date: 07/17/2006 ms.assetid: 35b40b8f-2ca8-4ab3-9c19-f361a91a3647